Mark Fishlock is a songwriter and composer, specialising in music for English Language Teaching productions.

 Born in Croxley Green, Hertfordshire, Mark grew up in Surrey and attended Surbiton Grammar School, before going on to complete a foundation course at Wimbledon School of Art.
 He turned down an offer to study sculpture at Canterbury, deciding instead to pursue a career in music, first as guitarist for the prog rock outfit Scion and then with his own band Panama Park.
 During this time he also worked as sports editor for his local newspaper, The Esher News and Mail, and in the publicity department of the Secombe Centre Theatre in Sutton.

-Following a tip-off from his younger brother, who was a runner for Air-Edel, Mark got a job as a sound engineer at Dick James Music Studios in Holborn, where he worked with Haircut 100, Patti Palladin, Psychic TV, and the film director Derek Jarman.
+Following a tip-off from his younger brother, who was a runner for Air-Edel, Mark got a job as a sound engineer at Dick James Music Studios in Holborn.
+He went on to work with Haircut 100, Patti Palladin, Modern Romance, Psychic TV, and the film director Derek Jarman.
 He also edited the infamous Troggs Tapes when they were released as an EP in 1984.

 When DJM closed down, he set up an eight track studio at home and began writing music for television, corporate and sell-through video, commercials, library, radio, and live events.